 Jordan Zimmermann Contract Information:

-Agreed to a two-year, $24 million deal with the Nationals in January of 2014, avoiding arbitration.
+Agreed to five-year, $110 million deal with the Tigers in November of 2015.

 To instantly reveal our fantasy analysis of every player – including Jordan Zimmermann – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Jordan Zimmermann|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Jordan Zimmermann|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Jordan Zimmermann|